spaceVStab/spaceVStab.github.io/about.md

 permalink: /about/
 ---

 I am a fourth year undergraduate at IIT Kharagpur.

+My major is in Industrial and Systems Engineering and minor in Computer Science Engineering.

 I keep my passion in learning new hacks, exploring amazon.in and TT.

-email: manishhag@iitkgp.ac.in
+Mail are best; [1](mailto:manishagrawal.iitkgp@gmail.com) or [2](mailto:manishhag@iitkgp.ac.in)